Kartik00B/AI_landing-page/README.md

 ## 🚀 How to View

-You can view the website code here: [Portfolio Website](https://github.com/Kartik00B/AI-landing-page/)
+You can view the website code here: [AI Landing Page](https://github.com/Kartik00B/AI-landing-page/)

 ## 📂 Project Structure